ruymanbr/blit/README.md

 <p>You can execute the demonstration in the next section</p>
 <br />
 <h3>Recommendations for backend</h3>
-<ul><li>Stability improvements</li>
+<ul><li>Stability and performance improvements</li>
 		<ul>
+			<li>Implementation of goroutines for parallel/concurrent executions of backend instances (More requests whenever more threads can run concurrently)</li>
+			<li>Separation of blit_frontend program to run independently of backend server</li>
+			<li>Implementation of parallelization/concurrency/process waiting lists (workers), in frontend to increment the capacity to deliver connections to and from backend to more clients at the same time</li>
+			<li>Implementation of workers for a PWA version to work and save state even on loss of connection, retrying communication/processes as soon as connection is available</li>
-			<li>Implementation of methods that have ability to recover or retry the operation that failed</li>
+			<li>Implementation of methods and functions that have ability to recover or retry the operation that failed through API and/or CLI</li>
 			<li>Further testing should be implemented: FastSwitchSli function have no test implemented yet</li>
 			<li>Further Benchmarking tests should be implemented.
 This should be done to proper evaluate performance.
-Specially for scaling up and remote using this program.
-Only the slower function (at first glance) has been benchmarked (GetPathInfo, which calls EncapData)</li>
+Specially for scaling up and remote using this program.</li>
 			<sub>(See <a href="https://golang.org/pkg/testing/">GO Testing</a>)</sub>
 			<li>Some more error handling in code could be added, specially with the use of Recover for increased stability</li>
 			<sub>It's fairly managed, but some user entering parameters in some cases maight develop in error during runtime.
 Hence the need for more testing</sub>
 			<li>Human error workarounds</li>
 			<sub>The ability to work even when some minor mistakes are entered when calling the program (via API or CLI).
 Detection of different quotation symbols, lower/upper casing letters in the middle, missing some symbols etc</sub>
+			<li>Double check and review that code closes every open file or path to improve memory management</li>
 		</ul>
 	<li>Complexity and Coverage</li>
 		<ul>